Traveling library: For library culture

 Another pioneer of traveling libraries was Lutie Stearns.
 Stearns is credited with starting more than fifteen hundred traveling library stations, as well as helping to organize thirty county cooperative library systems and one hundred fifty permanent library buildings in Wisconsin from 1895-1914.
 She often hand delivered the traveling libraries to both farm and industrial communities herself, traveling by stagecoach, train and even sleigh.
 Stearns was inspired to create a traveling library system in Wisconsin after attending Melvil Dewey’s American Library Associate presentation about the traveling library system he founded in New York.
 She believed that everyone should be able to have access to books regardless of age, gender or economic status.
 Her traveling libraries were sent to rural areas for up to six months at a time before they were replaced with new collections.
 Most of the collections were meant for general public use, however there were special collections made specifically for places such as orphanages, lumber camps and sanatoriums in addition to foreign language collections.
-Each traveling library was made up of thirty, fifty or one hundred volumes that were kept in an enclosed bookcase with a record book of loans, copies of the library rules, blank borrowing sheets and everything needed to setup the library wherever it was needed.
+Each traveling library was made up of thirty, fifty or one hundred volumes that were kept in an enclosed bookcase with a record book of loans, copies of the library rules, blank borrowing sheets and everything needed to set up the library wherever it was needed.
 Many of the traveling libraries were kept in farmhouses, railway stations, small stores and post offices.
 The information collected from the libraries helped to inform Stearns how to improve and grow the traveling library collections for the future.